Fly in a Helicopter & Go Dog Sledding on a Glacier

 Time flies when you are having fun and before you know it your 30 minutes of mushing will be over.
 When you get back to dog camp, you are given another opportunity to say hello and pet the dogs.
 This is a great time to go up to the lead dogs and pose with them for a photograph.
 After you go dog sledding, You have approximately 30 more minutes on the glacier which you can use to stage group photos, meet our puppies, or to simply kick back and enjoy the scenery.

 Every year we raise one or two litters of puppies on Godwin Glacier.
-Having you visit us, give us na excellent opportunity to socialize our young dogs!
+Having you visit us, gives us an excellent opportunity to socialize our young dogs!
 When you’ve had your fill of puppy kisses, we invite you to relax on our outdoor porch.
 Sit back, enjoy the sunshine, and take in the beautiful scenery.
 On cooler days, enjoy our propane fire or go inside our guest tent.

 Before you know it, you’ll hear the helicopter as it makes its way back to camp to pick you up.
 Your Guide will help you snap a quick photo in front of the helicopter before helping you onboard.
 Then, it’s time to fly back to Seward!
 Back in our office, we have complimentary coffee, hot chocolate and tea available in our office and eagerly wait to hear about your experience!